Winning in the future battlespace

 Stacked computer chips boost processing power; they are the building blocks for advanced systems and networks that can identify and target incoming threats.
 Such networks cover land, sea, air, space and cyber, connecting the many layers of missile defense that protect the U.S. and its allies, including Raytheon’s Patriot Air & Missile Defense System and its Standard Missile series of interceptors.

-"Future battlefields will require seamless integration and automation technology to connect the layered, complementary sensors that find and track increasingly complex and diverse threats," said Tom Laliberty, vice president of business development for Raytheon Integrated Defense Systems, adding that intelligence and surveillance systems “will need to share critical information in new ways.
-This will further enhance situational awareness, speed decision-making and deliver comprehensive capabilities when combined with advanced missiles."
+"Future battlefields will require seamless integration and automation technology to connect the layered, complementary sensors that find and track increasingly complex and diverse threats," said Tom Laliberty, vice president of business development for Raytheon Integrated Defense Systems, adding that intelligence and surveillance systems “will need to share critical information in new ways."

 Adversaries exploit geography and technology to hide their forces.
 They are mobile and elusive, concealing themselves from exposure.